Lanjal/GDataSystems/README.md

 <li> Geological mapping/sampling
 <li> RC Drilling
 <li> DDH Drilling / Core Logging
-<h2>Server Setup</h2>
-<p>A standard VPS server will be suitable to use GDataSystems if it has a PostgreSQL-Postgis database server, a web server, and a shiny server.
-The server will be accessed by its IP address or domain name and the connection parameters such as database name, username, and password.</p>
-<h2>Configuring the postgis database</h2>
-<p>The following instructions presents a standard database, and a customized version can be implemented accordingly with a Project needs.
-The entire system (apps, WEB, and shiny dashboard) will work integrated with the PostgreSQL-Postgis database.</p>
-<p>On your server create a database using the commands below.</p>
-<pre>createdb gds --encoding=utf-8
-psql gds -c "CREATE EXTENSION postgis"</pre>
-<p>The next step is to create the set of tables on your database (example: gds).</p>
-<p>The <b>setup.sql</b> can to create your database can be found in the sql folder.</p>

-<p><b>gds</b>, <b>secret</b> and <b>gdatasystems</b> are respectively examples of the database name, password and user that are needed for system connection used by apps, QGiS and web interfaces.
-The Postgis database server IP address or domain name (Host) is necessary as well to make the connections.
-Adjust your system accordingly</p>

 <h2>Installing the Android Apps</h2>
 <p>The apps GDS-Soil, GDS-StreamSed and GDS-Auger are available on  Google Play Store.</p>